AaronBurmeister/react-redux-restriction/README.md

 * **not:boolean**

-  Specifies wether the condition should be falsy (if set to true) or not.
+  Specifies whether the condition should be falsy (if set to `true`) or not.
 In fact this reverts the result of `condition`.

-* **condition(state, ownProps):boolean**
+* **condition:string | condition(state, ownProps):boolean**

-  Checks the state and returns true if the condition is met.
+  Checks the state for a condition.

+  **string:**

+  Dot notated path to the value which should be tested for trueness.
+  For example `subState.data.1` with `{ subStat: { data: [ 'a', 'b' ] } }` returns `'b'` which is truthy whereas `subState.data.2` returns `undefined` which is falsy.

+  **function:**

   - Function parameters
-     - state: the current redux state
+     - `state`: the current redux state
-     - ownProps: the components props beside Restriction specific ones
+     - `ownProps`: the components props beside Restriction specific ones
+  - Return value
+     - A truthy value if the condition is met, a falsy value otherwise

 * **updateState(dispatch, ownProps):void**

   Gets called before the component gets rendered to alter the store if the condition meets the requirements.
   - Function parameters
-    - dispatch: the store's dispatch function
+    - `dispatch`: the store's dispatch function
-    - ownProps: the components props beside Restriction specific ones
+    - `ownProps`: the components props beside Restriction specific ones

 * **fixState(dispatch, ownProps):void**

   Gets called before the component gets rendered to alter the store if the condition doesn't meet the requirements.
   - Function parameters
-    - dispatch: the store's dispatch function
+    - `dispatch`: the store's dispatch function
-    - ownProps: the components props beside Restriction specific ones
+    - `ownProps`: the components props beside Restriction specific ones

 * **component:ReactComponent, render(ownProps):ReactNode, children:ReactNode**